EdulaneDotCo/Mastering-Express.js/README.md

    1. Deploy your application using platforms like Heroku, AWS, or DigitalOcean.
    1. Manage deployment pipelines and handle deployment errors.
    1. Validate deployment and perform post-deployment checks.
-   1. **Real-Time Project:** Deploy a real-time application to a production environment.
+   1. **Applied Project:** Deploy a real-time application to a production environment.
 1. **Best Practices:** Monitor the deployment process, manage rollback strategies, and validate production readiness.
 1. **Practice Exercises:** Deploy applications and verify their functionality in production.
 1. **LeetCode/HackerRank:** Production deployment challenges.